-Lisa Schiller has been involved in the art business since 1973.
-She worked on Madison Avenue with a gallery exhibiting early 20th-century masters before moving back to the 19th- century.
-In addition to her particular expertise in French Barbizon paintings, augmented by frequent trips to France, she has an interest in Spanish abstract painters of the 20th century.
-Having been involved in the growth of the American market for 19th-century European paintings from its onset, and having an extensive knowledge of European paintings from 1830-1960, she brings a depth of experience to Schiller & Bodo.
+Lisa Schiller has been in the art world since 1973.
+She began her career with prominent 20th century galleries before establishing herself in the 19th- century market.
+Her expertise is in French Barbizon paintings, though throughout her career she has amassed a great knowledge of Spanish abstract painters of the 20th century, collaborating on a number of exhibitions in Madrid in the 1980s.
+Lisa’s involvement in the growth of the American market for 19th-century European paintings from its onset, and extensive knowledge of European paintings from 1830-1960 brings a depth of experience to Schiller & Bodo.

-Lisa Schiller cofounded the Private Art Dealer’s Association (PADA) in 1990, and continues to serve on the Board of Directors.
+Lisa Schiller was a founding member of the Private Art Dealer’s Association (PADA) in 1990, and continues to serve on the Board of Directors.
 Members of PADA are required to have demonstrated the highest level of integrity and professionalism in dealings with colleagues, institutions and the public.
 Election to PADA is by invitation only and is based on a dealer’s scholarship and contributions to the art community.

 Susan Bodo has been a specialist in the field of 19th-century European paintings for over 35 years.
 Starting at Sothebys in 1976 as a cataloguer, she watched the field develop from a small, nationally-based audience to an international market.
 By the time she left in 1981 as head of the department, a 19th-century European painting had held the record as the most expensive painting to be sold at auction.

 Following that, as a private dealer, Susan Bodo worked for years selling select European paintings to dealers, collectors and museums around the world.
 In 1990 she formed a partnership with Lisa Schiller and has continued to develop and expand her expertise into the 20th century .
-For the last 6 years she has served on the board of the Fine Art Dealers Association, an international organization of art dealers which has sponsored and organized the Los Angeles Art Show for the last 17 years.
+Susan has served on the board of the Fine Art Dealers Association, an international organization of art dealers which has sponsored and organized the Los Angeles Art Show for 17 years.